 Van Leeuwen Artisan Ice Cream is a decade-old company that started as an ice cream truck operation on the streets of New York City.
 The company has opened stores on two coasts and expanded into the pint businesses in their 10 years, and they’re known for their classic and unusual flavors.
 Van Leeuwen’s Head of Research and Development, Ellie Zitsman, is responsible for the research and development of new flavors, as well as the logistics to make it all happen.
-We recently sat down with her at Van Leeuwen’s Williamsburg, NYC location to talk all things ice cream.
+I recently sat down with her at Van Leeuwen’s Williamsburg, NYC location to talk all things ice cream.

 Brianna Plaza: How did you get to this role?

 Ellie Zitsman: I went to culinary school in 2010, but I was never interested in pastry.
 I worked in a ton of high-end restaurants and then got offered the head chef position at Boilermaker in the East Village.
 I created all the menus and the night we opened, I found out I was pregnant.
 I was there for about 7 months and it was just me and one other line cook.
 There were no dishwashers and no prep cooks, and it became a lot, so I decided to step down.
 I stayed home about 2 years and then one of my Facebook acquaintances became Director of Operations at Van Leeuwen and needed a production worker on the weekend.
 I started doing that and I immediately got poached by the pastry team because I had kitchen experience.
 I worked on weekends making all the cookies and other inclusions (ed note: inclusions are the mixins) from scratch to include in the ice cream.